azizalwatban/deafrica-docs/index.rst

 ..
-Digital Earth Africa documentation master file, created by sphinx-quickstart on Wed Feb 17 00:08:26 2021.
+Digital Earth Arabia documentation master file, created by sphinx-quickstart on Tue Nov 11 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Digital Earth Africa User Guide
+Digital Earth Arabia User Guide
 ===============================

-The `Digital Earth Africa <https://www.digitalearthafrica.org/>`_ platform consists of a repository of Earth Observation data and a set of tools to view and analyse the data.
+The `Digital Earth Arabia <https://digitaleartharabia.ssa.gov.sa/>`_ platform consists of a repository of Earth Observation data and a set of tools to view and analyse the data.